Payroll Deduction Donation Receipt Template

 $250 Threshold

 Each paycheck deduction is considered a single contribution for reporting purposes.
 When an individual payroll deduction is $250 or more, it requires a contemporaneous written acknowledgment for its receipt.
 This means that, along with their employer-provided verification, they must submit a formal written acknowledgment from the organization that meets all of the above requirements.
+The charitable organization must also deliver the acknowledgment by the date the donor files their tax return or the filing due date (including extensions), whichever comes first.
+If the organization fails to do this, the donation will be ineligible for a deduction.

 Charity Benefits